Ontario suit alleges people with developmental disabilities denied services

 A northeastern Ontario family has filed a proposed class-action lawsuit against the Ontario government over what it alleges are unreasonable wait lists that effectively deny people with developmental disabilities the care they need.

-Marc Leroux of Timmins, Ont., launched the suit earlier this month on behalf of his 19-year-old daughter Briana Leroux, who court documents say is non-verbal and requires support services 24/7.
+Marc Leroux of Timmins, Ont., launched the suit earlier this month on behalf of his 19-year-old daughter, Briana Leroux, who court documents say is non-verbal and requires support services 24/7.

-The statement of claim alleges the teen had access to necessary support through one government department as a child but that was “arbitrarily and unreasonably” discontinued after her 18th birthday.
+The statement of claim alleges the teen had access to necessary support through one government department as a child, but that was “arbitrarily and unreasonably” discontinued after her 18th birthday.

 It further alleges that she applied for support as an adult through a different department and was placed on a wait list, where she remains more than a year later.

-The suit, which is seeking $110-million in damages, alleges the province breached its duties to Leroux and other adults with developmental disabilities by failing to properly manage the wait lists, forcing her relatives to assume her care.
+The suit, which is seeking $110 million in damages, alleges the province breached its duties to Leroux and other adults with developmental disabilities by failing to properly manage the wait lists, forcing her relatives to assume her care.

 The allegations have not been proven in court and no statement of defence has been filed at this time.